The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Notation

 For the sake of simplicity, we overload our notation to describe a distribution with specific parameters and the probability density function of that distribution evaluated at a particular point.
 More precisely, we use notation of the form $\nd{\mu, \sigma^2}$ to denote a normal distribution with parameters $\mu$ and $\sigma^2$, while we use the notation $\nd{x; \mu, \sigma^2}$ to denote the probability density function of that distribution evaluated at the point $x$.

 Similarly, we overload out notation to describe both univariate and multivariate normal distributions, where the meaning can be inferred from the dimensionality of the arguments.
-For instance, we use the notation $\nd{\mu, \Sigma}$ to denote a multivariate normal distribution with mean vector $\mu \in \R^n$ and covariance matrix $\Sigma \in \symmpp^n$, while we use the notation $\nd{x; \mu, \Sigma}$ to denote the probability density function of that distribution evaluated at the point $x \in \R^n$.
+For instance, we use the notation $\nd{\mu, \Sigma}$ to denote a multivariate normal distribution with mean vector $\mu \in \R^n$ and covariance matrix $\Sigma \in \symmpp^n$ (here $\symmpp^n$ refers to the set of all real-valued symmetric positive matrices of dimension $n \times n$), while we use the notation $\nd{x; \mu, \Sigma}$ to denote the probability density function of that distribution evaluated at the point $x \in \R^n$.

 The symmetrized Gamma distribution is constructed through its characteristic function (\ie, the Fourier transform of its probability density function).
 Therefore, for the sake of completeness, we provide a derivation of its probability density function in Section SM4 of the supplementary materials.